rasterio/rasterio/CONTRIBUTING.rst

 Code Linting
 ^^^^^^^^^^^^^

-flake8 is the code linter used by rasterio.
+ruff is the code linter used by rasterio.

-Using pre-commit to run flake8 code linting:
+Using pre-commit to run `ruff check` code linting:

 .. code-block:: console